-International Standard ASTM E1226 Quantity of Sample 100 g Alternative Tests 20I Sphere Test, modified Hartman tube test Test Purpose To examine if a dispersed powder can present an explosion hazard under ambient conditions and at elevated temperature Test Method The Go/NoGo classification test is performed using equipment which is known as the vertical tube apparatus.
+International Standard ASTM E1226 Quantity of Sample 100 g Alternative Tests 201 Sphere Test, modified Hartman tube test Test Purpose To examine if a dispersed powder can present an explosion hazard under ambient conditions and at elevated temperature Test Method The Go/NoGo classification test is performed using equipment which is known as the vertical tube apparatus.
 It consists of a vertically mounted acrylic tube of approximately 1 litre volume.
 The tube is fitted with a compressed air, dust dispersion system and brass electrodes to which a high voltage transformer is connected.
 The transformer is used to create a high energy, continuous arc discharge between the two electrodes.
 The test procedure reflects the objective of the classification test; specifically, all reasonable measures are taken to attempt to ignite the dispersed dust sample in air under ambient temperature and pressure conditions.
 The sequence of testing is as follows: The dust is initially tested in the "as received" condition at a range of concentrations.
 If "no ignition" is observed then the sample is sieved and the finest fractions are re-tested as in (1) above.
-If "no ignition" is still observed then the dust is dried in an oven at 105°C for 1 hour and both the original and fine fractions re-tested after the powder has cooled.
-If "no ignition" is still observed then the constant arc electrodes are replaced with a hot wire resistance coil heated to approximately 1.000°C and the sieved and dried sample is tested.
+If "no ignition" is still observed then the dust is dried and both the original and fine fractions re-tested after the powder has cooled.
+Lastly, trials are performed by dispersing the as-received. sieved, and dried samples in a 20-liter stainless steel spherical vessel.
 In some circumstances material may be processed at elevated temperatures (above 110°C).
 In this case, if a material has not ignited after completing the 4 steps above then the sieved and dried sample is subjected to a further test whereby the product, in the form of a dust cloud, is dropped through a vertical furnace with a surface temperature of 1.000°C. If any of the above tests produce flame propagation through the dispersed dust, away from the ignition source, the dust is classified as Group Go (explosible / flammable).
-Results and Interpretation ts and Interpretation If the material is found to be flammable as a dust cloud it is designated Group Go and further testing will required to ensure safe operating conditions.
-If found to be Group NoGo (non flammable) then no furthe cloud testing is required but please be aware that the fire risk and thermal stability characteristics may still be assessed.
-Reduced Versions of the Tes No reduced version of this test exists Test Limitations The test is not suitable for classification of liquids / gases.
+Results and Interpretation If the material is found to be flammable as a dust cloud it is designated Group Go and further testing will be required to ensure safe operating conditions.
+If found to be Group NoGo (non flammable) then no further dust cloud testing is required but please be aware that the fire risk and thermal stability characteristics may still need to be assessed.
+Reduced Versions of the Test No reduced version of this test exists Test Limitations The test is not suitable for classification of liquids / gases.
 The ignition sources used in the test are moderately energetic.
 It is uncommon (but not impossible) for materials found to be Group NoGo by the Group Go/NoGo test to ignite with higher ignition energies.
 If very high energy ignition sources can exist in a process (as identified by a suitable hazard and risk assessment), consideration should be given to performing the 201 sphere test that uses a higher (10kJ) energy ignition source.